girlnotfound/Note-orious/README.md

 ## Usage

-- Start the application, in the terminal run the command: `npm start`
+- Start the application, in the terminal run the command: `node server.js`

 - A success message will appear confirming you are connected to the server.
 You can then open your browser and go to: http://localhost:3001